 Here in-lies the best part of The Cymbal Gloves, in that the people who profit from the sale of this product are cymbal players themselves.
-With every purchase of a pair of The Cymbal Gloves, the profits are wholly funneled into a fund that is dedicated to scholarships for cymbal players who wish to partake in the higher levels of the pageantry arts.
-These scholarships are offered under the umbrella of Κψμβοσ, a cymbal fraternity established by Jack Borland in 2008.
-Jack and Chelsea co-chair the scholarship and oversee all fund-raising, adjudicator selection and management, and applicant eligibility.
+With every purchase of a pair of The Cymbal Gloves or any other Seavine product, the profits are wholly funneled into a fund that is dedicated to scholarships for cymbal players who wish to partake in the higher levels of the pageantry arts.
+These scholarships are offered under the umbrella of The Cymbal Scholarship.
+Chelsea manages the scholarship and oversees all fund-raising, adjudicator selection and management, and applicant eligibility.
 Currently, these scholarships are open to people who perform in certain classes of Drum Corps International (DCI) and Winter Guard International (WGI).
 Plans are currently in place to open the scholarship to ALL classes of DCI and WGI, as well as long-term plans to extend it to performers in Drum Corps Associates (DCA) as well as Bands of America (BOA).
 The goal is for the sale of The Cymbal Gloves to always reward its most important asset...its performers.

 Creative Content Designer